BubbaDiego/v0.83/README.md

 source .venv/bin/activate      # Windows: .venv\Scripts\activate
 pip install -r requirements.txt
 ```
+The requirements list includes the `solana` and `solders` packages used for
+wallet balance lookups.

 This installs `pytest` and all other required packages.
 Run the app with: